Truck driving on road

 Iowa DOT efforts on reducing Wrong Way Driving and Smart Zone Data Exchange

 Iowa DOT has implemented low cost Wrong Way Driving (WWD) signing and pavement marking countermeasures at over 350 locations across Iowa in 2021.
 In addition, 62 cameras were added at selected locations that can detect a Wrong Way Driver, giving the ability to see what treatments work and what still needs additional or completely different treatments.
 One of our greatest success stories are treatments at partial cloverleaf interchanges (with an off-loop).
 These are problematic across the nation as a WWD generator.
-Iowa DOT’s treatment has shown an 88% reduction in incidents being monitored a by 7 cameras and a 100% reduction in crashes statewide.
+Iowa DOT’s treatment has shown an 88% reduction in incidents being monitored by seven cameras and a 100% reduction in crashes statewide.